ohnoltrane/PK-Minecraft-Server-Mods/README.md

 # PK-Minecraft-Server-Mods
 PK Server Voice Chat mod download

 PK Minecraft server has proximity voicechat.
 The server is playable with vanilla launcher but if you want to use the voicechat, follow the steps below.
+Only takes 5 mins max.

 # Install Fabric addon
 1. [Fabric installer direct link](https://maven.fabricmc.net/net/fabricmc/fabric-installer/1.1.0/fabric-installer-1.1.0.exe)